danielwoodie/fireplace/content/calculators/futurevalue.md

 ## Note on how to use this calculator

 This calculator is purely for educational purposes.
-If you believe your investments will return more or less than 8%, simply adjust accordingly.
 This tool is put together to help educate and inform those developing a strategy for building wealth.

 </main>

 <style>